7 Habits That May Actually Change the Brain

 5. Reset after missed days: Start again at the next cue instead of restarting from zero.

-If your mind wanders to a grocery list, that is not failure.
-That is the rep. A daily mindfulness routine works better when it survives imperfect mornings, travel days, and low-energy evenings.
+If your attention drifts toward the garage project you still have not finished, that is not failure.
+That is the practice repetition.
+One pattern we notice: a daily mindfulness routine works better when it can survive imperfect mornings, travel days, and evenings when your energy is already low.

 Mindfulness habits that change the brain without a spiritual frame